-If you’re going to be traveling internationally or across state lines and plan to take your pet with you, it’s important to be aware of exactly what will be required for your animal companion to make the trip.
+If you’re traveling internationally or across state lines and plan to take your pet with you, it’s important to be aware of exactly what will be required for your animal companion to make the trip.
 It’s also a good idea to make sure your pet is physically healthy enough for travel.

-The USDA suggests a minimum 10-day time frame for completing health certificates; however, many airlines require that health certificates be completed no more than 10 days prior to travel.
+- The USDA suggests a minimum 10-day time frame for completing health certificates; however, many airlines require that health certificates be completed no more than 10 days prior to travel.
 You’ll need to contact your specific airline to find out their policy.

 If you have further questions or want to schedule an appointment for your pet prior to travel, call us at (415) 383-7700.
 Bon voyage!